Abdelfatahh/GoViolin/README.md

 ```

 A screen with “Create First admin User prompt” will appear.
 You will need to enter a username, password, full name and email address.

+# Jenkins Plugins

+- Once you are in the jenkins homepage create a freestyle project.
+- Then go to manage jenkins then manage plugins and install `CloudBees Docker Build and Publish plugin` and `Go plugin`